nperraud/gan_audio_inpainting/meetings/week5.md

 ## Amr: this week tasks

+Part A: Solo Dataset
     - Check the `Dataset` class is in `gantools/data/core.py`
+    - Understand what is the sampling frequency, downsampling data
     - Make the dataset
         * Retrain the model with the new data from the `solo` dataset

-- Understand what is the sampling frequency, downsampling data

-- Improve the global architecture
+Part B: Improve the global architecture

+  * Steps:
+    1. Draw current architecture
+    2. Draw modification
+    3. Check with Nathanaël if ok
+    4. Understand the model code
+    5. Code the new architecture in a new file...

   * Understand the file `code/gantools/gantools/model.py` (class InpaintingGAN)
   * Make a new class similar to InpaintingGAN
     * with the context block
-  * Steps:
-    1. Understand the model code
-    2. Draw current architecture
-    3. Draw modification
-    4. Check with Nathanaël if ok
-    5. Code

 ## Pirmin: this week tasks